Yodfat is the famous site of the Roman siege on Josephus Flavius and his Galileen army in 67AD.

 The slope at the middle of the steep ramp is covered by thousands of pieces of Hellenistic and Roman ceramics.
 This extraordinary concentration of fragments may have been a result of the excavations on top of the hill.

-The peak of Tel Yodfat is on the north side, as illustrated here on the right, marked with a yellow square.
+The peak of Tel Yodfat is on the north side, as illustrated here, marked with a yellow square.